 Funding Opportunity Announcement (FOA)

-The purpose of this initiative is to provide faculty members at Maine institutions an opportunity to advance their biomedical research projects and participate in the NIH-supported IDeA program.
+The purpose of this initiative, offered through the NIH-supported IDeA program, is to support the expansion of biomedical science in Maine by providing faculty members at Maine institutions opportunities to advance their biomedical research projects.

 Eligibility: Researchers from Maine IDeA institutions (those with INBRE or COBRE programs); independent, non-profit research institutions; or public and private undergraduate institutions that are engaged in biomedical research and research training within Maine are eligible to apply for funding.
 Note: Scientists who are directly funded by a COBRE grant may not receive funding under this program.

 Applicants are required to formally submit these documents:

 - NIH-style biosketch, including other support (see instructions and form page).

 - Intended core to be used

 - Project proposal for core usage, pre-approved by director of the core to be used

 - Plans for publication(s) or intended grant submission(s)